thejoshwolfe/poaf/README.md

 A **file** is a sequence of bytes that can be accessed in some combination of reading and writing either random-access or streaming-only.
-The details of accessing a file are beyond the scope of the normative portion of this specification, however see the Implementation Guide section for a discussion of algorithmic complexity and recommendations regarding the use of a tempfile.
+The details of accessing a file are beyond the scope of the normative portion of this specification, however see the Algorithmic Complexity section for some discussion regarding tempfiles.

 In addition to the terms defined above, this specification also refers to the following terms defined beyond the scope of this document:
 **CRC32**, **DEFLATE**, **UTF-8**.